Seven truly Swiss Christmas gifts to give this year

 Photo: The Local

-The Swiss love giving wooden toys to kids, especially Trauffer’s beautiful wooden animals, which have become something of an institution in the country.
+The Swiss love giving wooden toys to kids, especially Trauffer’s beautiful wooden animals.
 Made by this family business since 1938, they can be found in toy shops all over Switzerland.
 The range includes every farm animal you could think of plus a few Swiss classics – St Bernard dogs, ibex and marmots.
 But of course any Swiss farm animal collection worth its salt should begin with a cow, complete with shiny bell hanging around its neck.

 Photo: Little Zurich Kitchen